directus/directus/docs/reference/sdk.md

 This can lead to unpredictable behaviors, and is especially common when writing tests.

 For example, one SDK instance executes `login()` and writes the resulting `access_token` into the Storage.
-Then another SDK instance does the same thing, and **overwrites** the previous value. `access_token`.
+Then another SDK instance does the same thing, and **overwrites** the previous `access_token` value.
 The first SDK instance now has the access rights of the second, which can mess up your tests.
 Adding prefixes to your Storage instances would solve this error: